SICKAppSpaceCodingStarterKit/CSK_Module_MultiTCPIPServer/README.md

 1. Create, delete, rename and select the write message
 2. Function to call for data forwarding as the selected write message is shown here
 3. Enable or disable the IP address filter and add IP addresses to it here
-4. Check the latest sent payload of the selected write message and its success
-5. Input field to test sending data as the selected write message
+4. Input field to test sending data as the selected write message
 ![plot](./docu/media/writeMessage.png)

 ## Known issues